-One of the biggest costs of a new bathroom in your garage is connecting the toilet, sink and shower to the waste lines of the home.
-This requires digging through a foundation or opening the subfloor and finding the closest connection in the existing wastewater system.
-Another major cost is running the plumbing supply lines (both hot and clod water pipes) from the nearest point as well.
+One of the biggest costs of a new bathroom in your garage is connecting the toilet, sink, and shower to the waste lines of the home.
+This requires digging through a foundation or opening the subfloor and finding the closest connection to the existing wastewater system.
+Another major cost is running the plumbing supply lines (both hot and cold water pipes) from the nearest point as well.
 And most people overlook that a new bathroom will require a vertical vent line that must be run through the roof.
 So clearly the further the garage is from the home, the more expensive are costs for running all the plumbing lines.

 How long does it take to build a garage bathroom?

 Depending on the complexity of your bathroom addition and where the property is located, you may be required to develop plans for the project.
 This will require hiring an architect, however, a good contractor can typically bring in their preferred team.
-Deciding on your preferred floorplan, developing the plans, and getting the necessary approval through your building department’s plan check process will typically take a month or two.
+Deciding on your preferred floor plan, developing the plans, and getting the necessary approval through your building department’s plan check process will typically take a month or two.